prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/15-create-a-paginated-report.md

 	![](../images1/dp500_15-61.png)

-	*This sales order has 72 sales order lines, and so the data will render over many pages.*
+	>**Note** This sales order has 72 sales order lines, and so the data will render over many pages.

 24. To navigate to the second page of the report, on the **Run** ribbon tab, from inside the **Navigation** group, select **Next**.